Age structure alters optimal hospital allocation for reducing tuberculosis fatalities in South Korea: Methods

-The raw demographic data related to TB described in the previous subsection are officially available in an age-disaggregated format only at the provincial level.
-To enable a more fine-grained analysis while maintaining statistical robustness, we develop a method to reconstruct TB case and fatality counts at the district level.
-Specifically, we assume that the age distributions observed at the provincial level [Figs.~\ref{fig:age_distribution}(a) and~\ref{fig:age_distribution}(b)] also apply to the districts within each province.
-Then, we can estimate the numbers of TB cases and deaths in district $s$, belonging to province $i$, for age group $t$ using Eq.~(\ref{eq:ndit}) as
+The raw demographic data related to TB are officially available in an age-disaggregated format only at the provincial level.
+To enable a more fine-grained analysis while maintaining statistical robustness, we reconstruct TB case and fatality counts at the district level.
+For a district $s$ belonging to province $i$, we assume that the age-group fractions are homogeneous within the province, such that $n_{s,t}=n_{i,t}$.
+Under this assumption, the numbers of TB cases and deaths in district $s \in i$ for age group $t$ are estimated as